Image in modal.

 According to the Substance Abuse and Mental Health Services Administration, individual trauma can be defined in terms of “three E’s:” it results from an event, series of events, or set of circumstances that the individual experiences as physically or emotionally harmful or life-threatening, with lasting adverse effects on the individual’s functioning and mental, physical, social, emotional, or spiritual well-being.
 Trauma-induced effects can include impaired concentration, organization, and/or emotional regulation; hyper-arousal to a constant state of tension, suspicion, or panic; disengagement; and difficulty relaxing, sleeping, digesting food, or finding enjoyment in life.

 The experience of the environment, however, is also somatic: the body registers its surroundings before the conscious mind does.
 So, through careful attention to the user’s experience, architecture can help to mitigate trauma’s effects.

 The practice of trauma-informed design—or designing for dignity, as those who prefer a strength-based term are calling it—draws on evidence-based multidisciplinary research, including brain science, biology, social work, and architecture, to identify and minimize potential trauma triggers and to design buildings that promote self-esteem and healing.
 At its core, trauma-informed design entails fostering a sense of safety, through comfort, connection, and choice.
 Fundamentally, says Chad Holtzinger, founder of Denver-based Shopworks Architecture, a firm that has produced a forthcoming book on the practice, “when you walk through the door, you should feel that the place is affirming and safe.”

 Typically referred by clinical professionals, caseworkers, the juvenile justice system, or parents seeking help, a significant number of the students at Boys Town Education Center face behavioral-health and/or academic challenges.
 “You can’t learn if you don’t feel safe,” says Vanessa Schutte, principal and K–12 education leader in DLR Group’s Omaha office, on the decision to prioritize trauma-informed design for the new building.

 An initial challenge in promoting a sense of security through design was the fact that the project is located on the main drive of the Boys Town campus, which, as a National Historic Landmark, is something of a tourist destination.
 The architect’s first move was to configure the three-story, 110,000-square-foot school so that students wouldn’t feel gawked at.
 Along the drive-facing facade, a series of bays project from the building, one per classroom; these allow large windows to be positioned perpendicular to the exterior wall so that students enjoy daylight and views out, but tour-bus passengers don’t see in.
-The main entrance courtyard is screened by a monumental wall, with the drive-facing side depicting elements from Boys Town’s history and the school-facing side celebrating aspects of student life in a bright mural for which students themselves were consulted.
+The main entrance courtyard is screened by a monumental wall, created in collaboration with the artist Watie White, with the drive-facing side depicting elements from Boys Town’s history and the school-facing side celebrating aspects of student life in a bright mural for which students themselves were consulted.

 Boys Town.